fmorenovr/fmorenovr.github.io/_posts/2017-04-14-Using-Tasksel_to_install_LAMP_server.md

 ---
 layout: post
 title:  "Using Tasksel to install LAMP server and setup wordPress"
-subtitle: Here you'll learn how to install LAMP and setup wordpress in a easily way.
 date:   2017-04-14 11:15:05 -0500

+tags:
+  - Ubuntu
+  - LAMP
+  - PHP
+  - Apache server
+  - Webservice
+  - Taskel
+  - Wordpress

+categories:
-categories: Software-Bundles
+  - Software-Bundles
 ---

+Here you'll learn how to install LAMP and setup wordpress in a easily way.

 # Tasksel

 Is a package manager that provides a simple interface for users who want to configure their system to perform a specific task.
 This program is used during the installation process, but users can also use tasksel at any time.